 Results come from a detailed, specific plan.
 How are you running your miles?
 Are you training at a level that is going to cause a physiological adaption to get you closer to your race goal?

-but the greatest of these is Spirit. -Ken Doherty
+but the greatest of these is Spirit.

-If you want to run your race at a specific time, let’s say, it is 7 minute mile pace for 10 kilometers, than try a few runs longer than race distance at 20 seconds per mile slower than your race pace.
+If you want to run your race at a specific time then try a few runs longer than race distance.
+For example, 20 seconds per mile slower than your race pace.

 This form of training is closer to your lactate threshold more.

-If you want to hold 6 minute mile pace for the marathon, distance try a few runs at 20-24 miles in length, at 7 minute pace closing the last 5 miles at 10 seconds faster then goal race pace.
+If you want to hold 6 minute mile pace for the marathon try a few runs at 20-24 miles in length.
+So, aim at 7 minute pace the first few miles closing the last 5 miles at 10 seconds faster than goal race pace.